raspberrypilearning/microbit-buttons/en/step_1.md

-The micro:bit has two buttons, Button A and Button B.
+The micro:bit has two buttons, button A and button B.

 They can be programmed so something happens when only A is pressed, only B is pressed, or when A+B are pressed together.

 You can find the `on button pressed`{:class='microbitinput'} block in the `Input`{:class='microbitinput'} menu.